- School of Graduate and Professional Studies Home

 • Pursuing personal and corporate wholeness

 Asbury University’s theological tradition considers certain behaviors to be prohibited in Scripture and in keeping with orthodox Christian thought, therefore we believe such behaviors should be avoided by members of the community.
 These behaviors include: theft (including plagiarism), lying, dishonesty, vulgarity, drunkenness, immodesty of dress, and occult practices.
 The University affirms the Biblical view of human sexuality as being expressed fully in the context of marriage between a man and a woman.
 Sexual immorality (including adultery, homosexual behavior and premarital sexual intimacy) is expressly prohibited in Scripture.
 While not explicitly mentioned in Scripture, we believe abortion, gambling, and pornography are not consistent with holy living.
-And because of their damaging physical and psychological effects, students will refrain from alcoholic beverages, illegal drugs, and the use of tobacco.

 Students in distance learning and online programs should be aware that students on the residential campus abide by a more extensive set of guidelines compared to the aforementioned.
 Students coming to campus are expected to honor these guidelines during their time with the residential community and at all university-sponsored events. (http://www.asbury.edu/student-life/handbook-community-life)